-Each year the resident life staff works together with outside agencies to provide group discussions on relevant issues such as living in a community, healthy relationships, trust and privacy, stress management, adolescent sexuality and development, and healthy lifestyle choices, including drug and alcohol prevention.
+Each year the resident life staff works together with outside agencies and our own counseling, health and wellness program to provide group discussions on relevant issues such as living in a community, healthy relationships, trust and privacy, stress management, adolescent sexuality and development, and healthy lifestyle choices, including drug and alcohol prevention.
 These discussions will take place during the school week after dinner.